 What Causes The Smell After Rain?
-(Petrichor Facts)
+(Petrichor)

-Rain Smell
+Rain Smell Facts

 What causes the smell after rain?

 Petrichor is the smell of dust after rain.
 It’s a combination of plant oils, bacteria, and ozone.
 But this doesn’t tell the whole story.
-A recent study from researchers at MIT suggests an aerosol effect is the main cause of the smell of dust after a light rain.
+A recent study from researchers at MIT suggests an aerosol effect is the leading cause of the smell of dust after a light rain.

 For ozone

 One smell comes before the rain even hits the ground.
 It’s slightly sweet, sharp, and according to some people, reminiscent of chlorine.
 That’s ozone.
 Ozone’s a molecule of oxygen, but it has a distinctive aroma.
-It comes from the Greek word “Osin” to smell.
+It comes from the Greek word “Osin,” to smell.
 Ozone is produced when lightning ionizers a molecule of oxygen in the air separating the atoms.
 When they recombine, some form groups of three, creating ozone, a sharp, bracing scent.

 During a storm, lightning splits oxygen and nitrogen molecules.
 These can recombine into nitric oxide, reacting with other atmospheric chemicals to form ozone.
 The wind from an approaching storm can carry this ozone scent from the clouds straight to your nose.
 But that’s not the only aroma in this mix.